ksenkowski/ksenkowski.github.io/_drafts/2015-11-08-cos-archetypes.markdown

 				</ul>
 				<h5>Powers</h5>
 				<ul class="spaced-list unstyled">
 					<li><strong>Geas:</strong> After they murder someone, they may spend a Destiny to bind their soul to a task of their choosing.
-Apply the Ghost template to their victim.</li>
+Apply the Ghost archetype to their victim.</li>
 					<li><strong>Symbiosis:</strong> When the Destroyer inflicts a wound, spend a Destiny to add five Willpower to your Willpower Pool.</li>
 					<li><strong>Bring Forth the Destroyer:</strong> If there is no Destroyer currently in play, they may spend a Desinty to transform a Pawn into the Destroyer.</li>
 				</ul>